 Linguistics, or the scientific study of language, is one of the most fascinating topics one can study in pursuit of an undergraduate or graduate degree.
 Because language impacts nearly every other aspect of our lives, a linguistics degree program is by nature highly interdisciplinary.
 Linguistics is also one of the most multi-faceted areas of study, meaning there are many different concentrations and emphases you could choose to examine.
 Whether you’re interested in language acquisition, historical linguistics, language documentation, or computational linguistics, for example, you’ll want to choose an affordable linguistics degree program that offers the high quality instruction and resources you’ll need to be successful in the field.
-To assist you in this search, we’ve compiled the following list of 50 great value colleges for linguistics in 2016-2017.
+To assist you in this search, we’ve compiled the following list of 50 great value colleges for linguistics.

 Graduate Degree Opportunities in Linguistics